ky4ds/ky4ds.github.io/_posts/2021-06-18-dipole-trap-construction.md

 spacing increases Q and lowers loss, but it's much easier to produce coils with consistent inductance with tighter windings.

-Try speaker wire if you want to go cheaper.
+If I want to go cheaper next time, I'll try speaker wire.

 ## Resonance measurements